Organization & Governance

 In addition to the purposes and fundamental policies of the National Collegiate Athletic Association, as set forth in Constitution 1, members of Division I support the principles set forth in the Division I Philosophy Statement in Bylaw 20.9 of The NCAA Division I Manual.

-The primary purpose of the Big West Conference is to form and maintain, among academic institutions of comparable educational and intercollegiate athletic programs, an athletic conference, the members of which shall incorporate intercollegiate athletics within their respective educational programs and shall place and maintain such athletics under the same administrative and academic control as exists in their other educational programs.
+The primary purpose of the West Coast Conference is to form and maintain, among academic institutions of comparable educational and intercollegiate athletic programs, an athletic conference, the members of which shall incorporate intercollegiate athletics within their respective educational programs and shall place and maintain such athletics under the same administrative and academic control as exists in their other educational programs.